1995parham-learning/1995parham-learning.github.io/content/Tools/NATS.md

 The **DeliverLast** and **DeliverLastPerSubject** delivery policies can be useful when treating NATS as a lightweight database.
 These options ensure that consumers receive the most recent message for a subject or per subject group, making it suitable for event-driven state retrieval.

-Using direct get and its batch version you can actually do it without a consumer even.
+With the **Direct Get** API and its batch variant, you can retrieve messages directly from NATS JetStream **without needing a consumer**.
+This provides an efficient way to query stored messages on demand, reducing consumer overhead in scenarios requiring ad-hoc data access.